ssbc/go-metafeed/README.md

 This [Go](https://golang.org) module implements the [bendy butt specification](https://github.com/ssb-ngi-pointer/bendy-butt-spec/) to encode and verify feed entries in that format and offers utility functions for creating and verifiying signed content entries as required by the [meta feed spec](https://github.com/ssb-ngi-pointer/ssb-meta-feed-spec).

-This repostiory also offers JSON test vectors to assist in testing implementations in other languages.
+This repository also offers JSON test vectors to assist in testing implementations in other languages.

-# Usage
+## Usage

 See the [![Go Reference](https://pkg.go.dev/badge/github.com/ssb-ngi-pointer/go-metafeed.svg)](https://pkg.go.dev/github.com/ssb-ngi-pointer/go-metafeed) for an exhaustive list of all the APIs this package offers.